Difi94/Difi94/README.md

 ---

 I'm currently studying **Web Application Development** with a strong focus on creating responsive, accessible, and user-friendly web applications.
-I’m passionate about turning ideas into real-world applications and i'm always eager to learn new technologies and improve my coding skills.
+I’m passionate about turning ideas into real-world applications and always eager to learn new technologies and improve my coding skills.

 ---